box/developer.box.com/guides/authentication/user-types/service-account.md

 the application in the Box enterprise.
 Since every Box account must have an email address, Box assigns one.
 The format will always be `AutomationUser_AppServiceID_RandomString@boxdevedition.com`.
 For example:
-`AutomationUser_567302_6jCo6Pqwo@boxdevedition.com`.
+`AutomationUser_123456_6jCo6Pqwo@boxdevedition.com`.
 This is why you may sometimes hear the Service Account referred to as an Automation User.

+The numbers surrounded by underscores are also unique to the application and are called a Service ID.
+To locate a Service ID  in the [Developer Console][dc], click on the tile for an application and look at the URL.
+For example, `https://example.app.box.com/developers/console/app/123456`.
+As you can see, this application corresponds to the Service Account provided in the example above.

-Once the service account is generated, a section is automatically added to the general tab of the developer console revealing the email address.
+Once the Service Account is generated, a section is automatically added to the General tab of the [Developer Console][dc] revealing the email address.

 <ImageFrame center shadow border>